l4rm4nd/MemeLord/STORAGE_BACKENDS.md

 - Path-style URLs are being deprecated by AWS
 - Signed URLs must use the same format as the endpoint configuration

+**The application whitelists BOTH formats** to ensure maximum compatibility.

 #### Azure Blob Storage URLs

 Azure uses the format: `https://account-name.blob.core.windows.net/container-name/path/to/file`